kirill1984221321-gif/VirtualPC-VM/README.md

 ---

+## 👑 Project Development Status
+* 🧑‍💻 **One-Man Project:** This entire emulator application is designed, built, and actively maintained by a **single standalone developer**.
+Because of this, progress takes time, and bugs are handled sequentially.
+Your patience and feedback are highly appreciated!
+* 🛑 **Environment Routing Disclaimer:** Unlike alternative virtualization setups, VirtualPC-VM **does NOT** default to or rely on the internal Termux home directory paths.
+All core configuration states, ISO images, and virtual storage devices are routed strictly through standard sandboxed directories and the public local Downloads directory (`/sdcard/Download/`).
+* ⚡ **Performance Benchmarking:** Internal systemic performance metrics and stress tests have not been officially benchmarked yet.
+Users may experience variance in hardware execution cycles depending on their mobile SoC capabilities.

+---

 ## ⚠️ Known Constraints & Technical Caveats
 * **Experimental VNC Subsystem:** While the underlying screen-loop execution crash is resolved, heavy desktop interface tasks can produce visual frame latency or artifact indexing over the local network bridge.
 For optimal interactive fluid speeds, launching a secondary **External VNC Client** routing directly into your specified port is highly recommended.

+---

+## 🤝 Acknowledgments & Credits

+This project stands on the shoulders of giants.
+Special thanks to the open-source upstream software and communities that made VirtualPC-VM possible:

+* **[QEMU Project](https://qemu.org)** — For providing the phenomenal, hyper-flexible machine emulation and virtualization engine core.
+* **[Termux Community](https://termux.dev)** — For their foundational research, environment patch records, and packages that paved the way for running native Linux binaries smoothly under Android system environments.
+* **[LibVNCServer / LibVNCClient](https://libvnc.github.io/)** — For the crucial cross-platform RFB protocol implementations powering the framebuffer screen outputs.

 ---